Code-Institute-Submissions/EoinAherne-project3/README.md

 - Validation testing was done with [Pep 8 Online](http://pep8online.com/)
 ----
 ## Deployment
 - I had some trouble with initial deployment attempts on this project.
 I had accidentaly deleted my packages.json folder when i started as i did not know it was needed when deploying a project that contains just a Python file.
-After a couple of hours with excellent tutor support we resolved the issue and the site deployed without any problems
+After some troubleshooting with excellent tutor support, I resolved the issue and the site deployed without any problems.

 ----
 ## Credits

+- Help with the concept of using Parent and Child classes to create a bank app [Bank Classes](https://youtu.be/xTh-ln2XhgU)
+- Thanks to Tutor support for all the help deploying to Heroku